k0retux/fuddly/docs/source/tutorial.rst

   (log feedback from the probes and try to restart the target).

 .. note::
-    that you can implement :meth:`fuzzfmk.monitor.Probe.start` and/or :meth:`fuzzfmk.monitor.Probe.stop` methods if
+    You can implement :meth:`fuzzfmk.monitor.Probe.start` and/or :meth:`fuzzfmk.monitor.Probe.stop` methods if
     you need to do some stuff during their initialization and termination.

+.. seealso:: Refer to :ref:`probes` for details on the available generic
+             probes that you can use within you project.

 In order to associate one or more probe to a target, you have to add them within the ``targets`` global variable of the related project file (refer to :ref:`tuto:project`).
 More precisely, for a target ``A``,